Everyone has money beliefs. They’re either helping you attract more money or hindering you from ever receiving and keeping it.

 Money Myth #1: Money is hard to make

-This is probably one of the most common negative beliefs people have with money; it’s hard to make.
+This is probably one of the most common negative beliefs people have with money; money is hard to make.
 We’ve got so many sayings and ideals in relation to working hard and honest for your money, which implies that:

 a) working easy won’t bring money